temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

-# Selenium Test Template Implementation
+# Selenium Template Implementation

 > [!Note] The below instructions may be updated shortly.

-This page explains the steps needed to be followed in order to do the Java implementation for a Selenium Test Template based on the client's framework.
+This page provides information about the Selenium Template, the pre-requisites needed to test the template, as well as an example of the framework structure and the manifest file.

 ## Implementation
 The Selenium Template will provision the following: